-More people are killed and seriously injured in Road Traffic Collisions (RTCs) than in fires.
-With roads such as the M5, A30, A38 and A303 in our Service area, road traffic collisions form a significant part of our emergency response and we aim to educate drivers.
+More people are killed and seriously injured in road traffic collisions than in fires.
+With roads such as the M5, A30, A38 and A303 in our Service area, road traffic collisions form a significant part of our emergency response and we aim to educate drivers to reduce these.

 One in four of our residents are aged 65 years or over1, and 60,000 of those are over 85 years.
 As the population ages we expect to see greater numbers of older people living with some form of impairment, many of whom will be living alone and in relative isolation given the rural nature of much of our area.
-(54% of the victims of fires in the home live alone, making living alone the most common factor).
+Fifty four percent of the victims of fires in the home live alone, meaning that people living alone are more likely to have a fire at home than those living with others.